jeremy-langevin-twc/jl-laravel-extras/README.md

 $asset->criticality = Criticality::LOW;
 ```

-Enums can be used in request validation, conditional statements, model values and more.
-To methods available with the Enum class, take a look inside the base Enum.php file of this package.
+Enums can be used in request validation, conditional statements, setting model values and more.
+To explore the methods available with the Enum class, take a look inside the base Enum.php file of this package.

 ---
 ## Repository